 John Calvin was a political leader (he was never consecrated as a pastor) in Geneva, Switzerland in the 16th century who invented his own version of Christianity.
 Politics and religion fit together hand in glove for Calvin, and this was one of his significant innovations.

-Prior to Calvin, there was a basic, rough separation between the Church and the secular state, in the idea that God chose separate leaders for each.
+Something Americans are never taught in school is that prior to Calvin, there was a basic, rough separation between the Church and the secular state.
+No, the U.S. revived, but didn’t invent, the idea.
+The medieval idea, deriving from the 400s, was that God chose separate leaders for church and state.
 This is not to say that there wasn’t significant meddling between kings and clergy in each other’s business, but the pretense of separate domains was always maintained.
 This was an important part of the feudal system.
 The Church supported and legitimized the king, and the king defended the Church, but they were separate pillars that upheld the social structure.

 Calvin saw the role of government as that of enforcing citizens to subscribe to the religious confession.
 This wasn’t a new idea among the fervently religious, but Calvin had no interest in respecting a separate domain for secular rulers, even if they were pledged to defend the faith.
 He gave lip service to separation between church and state, but his doctrine and actions clearly indicated that in his version of religion, the religious ministers should rule society as the government.
 During Calvin’s time in Geneva, he continually battled with other elected leaders of the Geneva town council over control of the city’s ordinances and judiciary.
 Politically, Calvinism is the ideology that a particular interpretation of the Christian religion should pervade all aspects of government and society.